Frequently Asked Questions

 We are not able to reserve spots for certain classes ahead of time.
 You must be there to put your name on the list or find someone willing to sign you up.
 If you sign up for a class, but change your mind, please cross off your name so others can fill the spot.
 If a class is full, you can try to find the instructor and ask for permission to join the class.

-The classes currently on the website are from 2016, just to give you an idea of the range of classes that we offer.
-The classes for 2017 will be posted on the website in May, and you will receive a Gatebook when you arrive that contains the complete list of classes and the daily timetable.
+The classes currently on the website are live for this year.
+They are updated automatically as classes are added and moved.
 Be aware that there may be additions, deletions or schedule changes right up to (and including) the day of classes due to circumstances beyond our control.
-Please don’t waste time and energy (and paper) trying to print out the entire schedule, since you will get the most updated version in the Gatebook.
+Please don’t waste time and energy (and paper) trying to print out the entire schedule, since you will get a Gatebook with the most updated version at the event.

 Will I need money for any class materials?

-A few of the classes require small fees for materials that the instructors have purchased or spent a lot of time gathering.
+A few classes require small fees for materials that the instructors have purchased or spent a lot of time gathering and prepping.
 You may want to bring some pocket money in case you wish to take any of these classes.
-About 90% to 95% of the classes do not require any materials fees.
+About 90% to 95% of the classes don’t require any materials fees.

 Are meals provided?